 Biophysics and Photosynthesis

 The mission of Dr. Mark Aurel Schöttler's central infrastructure group “Biophysics and Photosynthesis” is to support photosynthesis-related measurements in the institute.
 To this end, the group offers gas exchange and chlorophyll-a fluorescence measurements as routine service techniques.
+Also, the set-up, programming and operation of growth chambers allowing the simulation of complex “field-like” changes in environmental parameters such as temperature, humidity, light intensity and light quality is supervised by the infrastructure group.

-The “Biophysics and Photosynthesis” research group of Dr. Schöttler is part of Department 3, Prof. R. Bock, at the MPIMP, in combination with a role as a science infrastructure group.
+The “Biophysics and Photosynthesis” research group of Dr. Schöttler is part of Department 3, Prof. R. Bock, at the MPI-MP, in combination with a role as a science infrastructure group.

 Service:

-1) Gas exchange measurements are performed with three modern gas exchange systems equipped with several measuring heads for gas exchange analyses of leaves of different sizes, and of entire plants.
-These systems allow a full control of environmental parameters such as temperature, humidity, CO2 and O2 concentration and actinic light intensities.
-Under these highly controlled conditions, it is possible to determine leaf respiration in darkness, leaf assimilation at different light intensities, and transpiration (evaporation of water from the leaf).
-Furthermore, derived parameters such as stomatal conductance and ci (the CO2 concentration in the intercellular space), and photorespiration can be determined.
+1) Gas exchange measurements are performed with four modern gas exchange systems equipped with several measuring heads for gas exchange analyses of leaves of different sizes, from single Arabidopsis leaves (1.5 – 3 cm2 area) to large leaves of up to 100 cm2 leaf area.
+Also, entire Arabidopsis rosettes or seedlings of other plant species can be measured.
+These systems allow a full control of environmental parameters such as temperature, humidity, CO2 and O2 concentration as well as actinic light intensity and light quality.
+Under these highly controlled conditions, it is possible to determine leaf respiration in darkness, leaf assimilation at different light intensities and CO2 concentrations, and transpiration (evaporation of water from the leaf).
+Furthermore, derived parameters such as stomatal conductance and ci (the CO2 concentration in the intercellular space) can be determined.
+In combination with chlorophyll-a fluorescence measurements (see below), also the role of other alternative electron sinks can be assessed.

 2) Chlorophyll-a fluorescence measurements are mainly performed with Imaging-PAMs, which allow us to determine the spatial distribution of photosynthetic parameters such as linear electron flux over the leaf area.
 Technical options include high resolution images of small leaf areas, or overviews of photosynthesis in whole leaves or even entire plants.
 In this way, heterogeneous behavior of leaf photosynthesis due to developmental gradients in the leaf, different biotic and abiotic stresses, or due to the local or systemic application of chemical effectors can be resolved.

-4) As part of a scientific cooperation, more advanced spectroscopic techniques can be applied: These allow the determination of the relative stoichiometry of the photosynthetic complexes and of the thylakoid membrane energization and the activity of chloroplast ATP synthase in intact leaves.
+3) As part of a scientific cooperation, more advanced spectroscopic techniques can be applied: These allow the determination of the relative stoichiometry of the photosynthetic complexes and of the thylakoid membrane energization and the activity of chloroplast ATP synthase in intact leaves.
 Also the precise absolute quantification of all redox-active components of the photosynthetic apparatus in isolated thylakoid membranes is possible.

 Go to Editor View